Why We Ditched Reverse Osmosis Drinking Water and What We Got Instead

 Several years ago Kent and I bought a whole-house water filter to remove chloramines (chlorine + ammonia) from our water, so these wouldn’t come through our skin when showering, and also because chloramines leach metals like copper and lead from your pipes into your water!
 While the amounts would likely not be as high as what the people in Flint were exposed to, I didn't want any of that stuff in our water, thank-you-very-much.
 (Read more about Why the Flint water scare should be our wake up call.)

 At the same time we bought a reverse osmosis drinking water filter (the kind that doesn't waste a bunch of water as it filters), having read that this was the purest drinking water you could get.
 This sounds like a good thing when you consider that our water supply is full of scary stuff these days like pharmaceuticals, lawn fertilizer and crop pesticides, not to mention Fluoride, Chlorine and a whole bunch of other junk I don't want going into our bodies.
 It's not that far-fetched at ALL to think that a little bit of each of these toxins, building up over time, could definitely have detrimental effects on our health.

 However, it wasn't long after we got that system that I realized the big downside: reverse osmosis strips out almost everything from your water, it even takes out most of the minerals!

-I've heard it said that reverse osmosis and distilled water are like the “white flour” of water.
+I've heard it said that reverse osmosis drinking water and distilled water are like the “white flour” of water.